 The Company has presented pro forma earnings per share for the year ended December 31, 2019 and the three months ended March 31, 2020.
 Pro forma basic and diluted income per share for the year ended December 31, 2019 was computed to give effect to the number of shares whose proceeds would be necessary to repay the \$50,375 term loan outstanding at December 31, 2019 which was refinanced by the \$175,000 term loan entered into by the Company at March 31, 2020 and which is required to be repaid in the event the Offering occurs.
 Pro forma basic and diluted loss per share for March 31, 2020 was computed to give effect to the number of shares whose proceeds would be necessary to repay the \$175,000 term loan that was entered into by the Company at March 31, 2020 and which is required to be repaid in the event the Offering occurs.
-The pro forma shares for both periods have been computed, assuming the initial public offering price of \$19.00 per share, to give effect to the number of shares whose proceeds would be necessary to repay the term loan.
-The Company has assumed an Offering price of \$19.00.
+The pro forma shares for both periods have been computed, assuming an initial public offering price of \$15.00 per share, to give effect to the number of shares whose proceeds would be necessary to repay the term loan.
+The Company has assumed an Offering price of \$15.00, the midpoint in the estimated price range set forth on the cover of the prospectus included in the Company's Form S-1 Registration Statement.